Opioid epidemic: Safe injection sites

+in 2024, the city of Providence, Rhode Island, approved the state's first safe injection site.
+This site, set to operate openly, became the only such facility in the U.S. outside of New York City.
+The approval came more than two years after Rhode Island authorized overdose prevention centers, highlighting the state's commitment to innovative harm reduction strategies.
+The Providence Center, run by the nonprofit Project Weber/RENEW and VICTA, aims to provide comprehensive services, including drug-related resources, case management, and housing support.
+This initiative reflects a broader trend of states and cities exploring the potential of safe injection sites to address the opioid crisis, despite facing resistance and legal challenges.

+Despite the documented benefits and support from certain quarters, the establishment of safe injection sites in the US remains highly controversial.
+Opponents argue that these sites may enable drug use and attract crime, while proponents contend that the evidence from other countries demonstrates significant public health benefits.

 Canada

 In 1993, an investigation by the chief coroner in British Columbia identified an "inordinately high number" of drug-related deaths, of which there were 330.
-By 2017, there were 1,473 deaths in British Columbia and 3,996 deaths in Canada as a whole.
+In 2016, there were 2,861 opioid related deaths in Canada.
+In 2017, there were 1,473 deaths in British Columbia and 3,996 deaths in Canada as a whole.
+Between 2016 and 2022 Canada saw a two and a half fold increase in the per capita rate of opioid related deaths, reaching 20.3 per 100,000 population per year, with 1,904 deaths reported in the first 3 months of 2023 alone.

-Following the United States, Canada was identified in 2015 as the second-highest per-capita user of prescription opioids.
+In 2015, Canada was identified as the second-highest per-capita user of prescription opioids, behind the United States.
 In Alberta, emergency department visits as a result of opiate overdose, attributable to both prescription and illicit opioids, specifically fentanyl and fentanyl analogues, rose 1,000% in the previous five years.
 The Canadian Institute for Health Information found that while a third of overdoses were intentional overall, among those ages 15–24 nearly half were intentional.
 In 2017, there were 3,987 opioid-related deaths in Canada, 92% of these deaths being unintentional.
 The number of deaths involving fentanyl or fentanyl analogues increased by 17% compared to 2016.

 Between April and December 2020, there was an 89% increase in opioid related deaths in comparison to 2019.
 Saskatoon, Saskatchewan experienced a record month in opioid overdoses in May 2020 caused, authorities explained, by a combination of ever-amplifying toxic drugs and the COVID-19 pandemic's quarantine keeping individuals from family and needed mental health services.
-Over 28,800 Emergency Medical Services (EMS) responded to possible opioid related health crises between January and December 2020 after the COVID-19 Pandemic began.
-In May 2020 Medavie Health Services provided over 250 ambulance services for overdoses, administering the opioid antagonist nasal spray Narcan (naloxone) in record numbers.
+Over 28,800 Emergency Medical Services (EMS) responded to possible opioid related health crises between January and December 2020 after the COVID-19 pandemic began.
+In May 2020, Medavie Health Services provided over 250 ambulance services for overdoses, administering the opioid antagonist nasal spray Narcan (naloxone) in record numbers.